 Testicular torsion is a medical emergency when a testicle twists around the spermatic cord, cutting off the blood supply.
-Most people experience severe pain in the scrotum and one testicle, but occasionally testicular torsion happens without causing pain.
+While it can occur without pain, most people experience severe pain in the scrotum and one testicle.

 Although testicular torsion can be painless, it is still a medical emergency and needs immediate treatment.